tabu-hr/tabu-db-api/doc/models.md

 - **Purpose**: Represents a list of technologies associated with a user or submission.
 - **View**: This model is a view of the database.
 - **Fields**:
-  - `id`: The unique identifier for the list tech entry.
-  - `userId`: The unique identifier for the user who owns the list tech entry.
-  - `submissionId`: The unique identifier for the submission associated with the list tech entry.
+  - `unique_id`: The unique identifier for the list tech entry.
   - `tech`: The technology stack.
   - `amount`: The amount or count of the technology stack.
 - **Relationships**: